Building SaaS with Svelar

 import { Webhooks } from '@beeblock/svelar/webhooks';

-Webhooks.configure({ driver: 'memory', maxAttempts: 5 });
+Webhooks.configure({ driver: 'database', maxAttempts: 5 });

 // Register a webhook endpoint

-await Webhooks.create({
+await Webhooks.register({

 url: 'https://example.com/webhook',